youhaoxi/XploreLab-agent/README.md

 `Youtu-agent` is built on open-source models and lightweight tools, demonstrating strong results on challenging deep search and tool use benchmarks.

 - **[WebWalkerQA](https://huggingface.co/datasets/callanwu/WebWalkerQA)**: Achieved 60.71% accuracy with `DeepSeek-V3-0324`， using new released `DeepSeek-V3.1` can further improve to 71.47%, setting a new SOTA performance.
-- **[GAIA](https://gaia-benchmark-leaderboard.hf.space/)**: Achieved 72.8% accuracy on the [text-only validation subset](https://github.com/sunnynexus/WebThinker/blob/main/data/GAIA/dev.json) using `DeepSeek-V3-0324` (including models used within tools).
+- **[GAIA](https://gaia-benchmark-leaderboard.hf.space/)**: Achieved 72.8% pass@1 on the [text-only validation subset](https://github.com/sunnynexus/WebThinker/blob/main/data/GAIA/dev.json) using `DeepSeek-V3-0324` (including models used within tools).
 We are actively extending evaluation to the full GAIA benchmark with multimodal tools, and will release the trajectories in the near future.
 Stay tuned! ✨

 ![WebWalkerQA](docs/assets/images/benchmark_webwalkerqa.png)